kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 #### Building a framework for NetworkPolicy evaluation

-In this proposal, we've avoided suggesting a complex framework that could generate large numbers of services and pods, and large permuatations of scenarios.
+In this proposal, we've avoided suggesting a complex framework that could generate large numbers of services and pods, and large permutations of scenarios.
 However, it should be noted that such a framework might be useful in testing performance at larger scales, and comparing CNI providers with one another.
 Such a framework could easily be adopted to cover the minimal needs of the NetworkPplicy implemetnation in core Kubernetes, so it might be an interesting initiative to work on.
 Such an initiative might fall on the shoulders of another Sig, related to performance or scale.
-Since NetworkPolicy's have many easy to address problems which are important as they stand, we avoid going down this rat-hole, for now.
+Since NetworkPolicies have many easy-to-address problems which are important as they stand, we avoid going down this rat-hole, for now.

 That said, the work proposed here might be a first step towared a more generic CNI testing model.